raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 * Only an Operation TLV
 * An Operation TLV followed by one or more Modifier TLVs
 * Only Modifier TLVs

-(QUESTION: Should we include a count of TLVs now that there are multiple ones?)

 #### Operation TLVs